Advertisement

 Deloitte UK

-Founder, Touche qualified as an accountant in Edinburgh in 1883.
-After saving doomed businesses from disaster, he formed George A. Touch Co. in 1899 and in 1900, along with John Niven, he set up the firm of Touche Niven in New York.
+George Touche qualified as an accountant in Edinburgh in 1883.
+After gaining experience in saving doomed businesses from disaster, he formed George A. Touch Co. in 1899, and in 1900, along with John Niven, he set up the firm of Touch Niven in New York, which went on to be the US arm of present-day Deloitte.

-Tohmatsu helped expand the group’s international presence.
+Later on, Tohmatsu was credited with helping expand the group’s international presence.
 In 1967, he became president of the Japanese Institute of CPAs.
 The key to Tohmatsu’s growth was his decision to send a “substantial number” of partners and professional staff overseas to gain experience.
 From the beginning, this meant the firm was internationally focused.

-A significant merger was announced in November 2020 when the group acquired technology and digital media law firm Kemp Little.
-London-based, the firm offers legal services in commercial technology, corporate, employment, data protection and financial regulation across a range of sectors including financial services, telecoms, and media and digital solutions.
+A significant merger was announced in November 2020 when the group acquired technology and digital media law firm, Kemp Little, which offers legal services in commercial technology, corporate, employment, data protection and financial regulation across a range of sectors including financial services, telecoms, and media and digital solutions.

 Back to top button